piemar/apidays-helsinki/README.md

 3. Created an API Key inside that project, and recorded the public and private api keys,for more information see https://www.mongodb.com/docs/atlas/configure-api-access/#create-an-api-key-for-a-project
 4. Installed dependencies for this script: node, mongodb-realm-cli"

-## Create database and load with with data

 ## Install Realm CLI